Neapolitan Graffe, traditional recipe and Bimby

 Storage

-Neapolitan graffe are best when freshly fried, hot, or better yet, warm; letting them sit could mean the sugar gets absorbed by the oil.
+The Neapolitan graffe are best when freshly fried hot or better yet, warm; waiting could mean the sugar gets absorbed by the oil.

 Author image